Malengu/Malengu/README.md

 Computer Scientist
 ------------------

 I'm a second-year Master's student at Harbin Institute of Technology (Shenzhen), specializing in Computer Science and Technology.
-I've been learning about deep learning and am on my way to becoming an expert.
+I'm currently learning about deep learning and my research direction is towards generative models.
 * 🌍  I'm based in Shenzhen.
 * ✉️  You can contact me at [tapiwamarley@gmail.com](mailto:tapiwamarley@gmail.com)
 * 🧠  I'm learning generative models.